AgileEhsan/mess/README.md

 ### Enquiring

 [MESS](http://http://mess.org) is an amazing program that emulate pretty much every home system that ever existed.
-The only hickup is that it can be a bit complicated to setup and a lot of the additional helpers softwares gravitating around it are imperfect or incomplete.
-Many friends always ask me to it up for them and I got tired to maintain these installation.
-Git version control seemed to be a good way for me to distribute the setup and have my friend updated easily.
+The only hickup is that it can be a bit complicated to setup and a lot of the helpers softwares gravitating around it are imperfect or incomplete.
+Many friends always ask me to it up for them and I got tired to maintain these installations.
+Git version control seemed to be a good way for me to distribute the setup and have my friend update it easily.

+### Installing

+For once things will be a bit more complicated for MacOS users since the version of MAME running is actually called [SDLMAME](http://rbelmont.mameworld.info/?page_id=163), and in order to run it you need the [SDL](http://www.libsdl.org/) framework installed.
+This can be achieved easily following this [video tutorial](http://youtu.be/K6xyO-poAZU?t=30s).
+On **Windows** there is nothing to do.

 ### Launching